 The participating soldiers were from all over the Commonwealth.
 Check out this account of a Canadian soldier's contribution:

 Pictured below is one of the found copy negatives, titled 'Rehabilitation Hand Exercises after Operative Treatment' - including the action of weaving, in the bottom row middle pane:

 Archives relating to the founding of Mary Wardell's Convalescent Home and its evolution into a Military Hospital in the First World War are very sparse, and the Hospital's historical narrative is fragmented.

-More fragments of the story arrived in Iva's office in a box donated by Derek Sayers and labelled 'R.N.O.H.
+More fragments of the RNOH Stanmore story arrived in Iva's office in a trunk donated by Derek Sayers and labelled 'R.N.O.H.
 Photographic Archival Collection'.
-Inside were many wonderful images.

 Pictured below are photographs taken after Mary Wardell has died and the First World War has ended.
 In 1920 The Wardell Hospital is sold and becomes the 'Country Branch' of the RNOH.
 The excellent 'Lost Hospitals of London' website states that the Committee of Management of the RNOH in Great Portland Street bought the Hospital for £4,000: